MATRIX30/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ```

-Manual QA Review
+## Manual QA Review

-It is your responsibility to request a review for this project from a peer before the project’s deadline.
-If no peers have been reviewed, you should request a review from a TA or staff member.
+- It is your responsibility to request a review for this project from a peer before the project’s deadline.
+If no peers have been reviewed, you should request a review from a ***TA or staff member***.